-Our sanctuaries is steeped in history, click on the images below to find out more
+Our sanctuaries are steeped in history, click on the images below to find out more

 This is a great place to tell people more about your business, and the services you offer.
 Want to make this content your own?
 It's easy.